Mama June Is Down To 137 Pounds, And She Celebrated With A 'Baywatch' Photo Shoot

 — Tanita (@tanita_tapia) May 4, 2017

 As E!
-Online reports, Mama June spent more than $75,000 to shed all of those irksome extra pounds.
+Online reported, Mama June spent more than $75,000 to shed all of those irksome extra pounds.
 Of course, it’s likely that she recouped most (if not all and then some) of that money as part of the WEtv deal that went hand-in-hand with her wildly successful From Not to Hot reality show, which garnered the network some of its highest ever ratings.

 According to the numbers released by her latest reality TV endeavor, Mama June was already down to 352 pounds when she started her super successful weight loss journey.
 Pre-surgery, the starlet was a size 18.
 Now, June is reportedly down to a size 4.
 But not without a lot of hard work on her part.